taurus-org/taurus/doc/source/devel/designer_tutorial.rst

 The Qt designer will produce a .ui file that is an XML representation of the application/widget that you designed.

-This .ui file can then be loaded by your application using the mechanisms provided by the :mod:`taurus.qt.qtgui.util.ui` module.
+This .ui file can then be used in your own widget by using the :func:`taurus.qt.qtgui.util.UILoadable` decorator.

 See `TEP11 <http://sf.net/p/sardana/wiki/SEP11/>`_ for more details.